Installation

 $ apptainer exec bidscoin.sif bidscoiner data/raw data/bids

-The xhost + command allows Apptainer to open a graphical display on your computer and normally needs to be run once before launching a GUI application, i.e. is needed for running the bidseditor.
+command allows Apptainer to open a graphical display on your computer and normally needs to be run once before launching any GUI application (so this is needed for the bidseditor).

 $ apptainer exec bidscoin.sif --bind /myproject <bidscoin_tool> <bidscoin_tool_args>